19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (c) to seal the samples and require the owner of the materials to send the samples to an analyst and to bear any cost and expenses arising from the analysis;

-(d) to require the owner or analyst to submit the results of the analysis to the Director or the authorised officer;
+(d) to require the owner or analyst to submit the results of the analysis to the Director-General or the authorised officer;

+[Act 6 of 2020 wef 01/04/2020]

 (e) to take extracts from, and make copies of, any document relating to any hazardous or other waste in or on the place;